Design meets serenity — The UX/UI journey for a yoga studio

 The studio's webdesign embodies the philosophy of calm, community and holistic health.
 Natural elements create an inviting, relaxed atmosphere while emphasising the studio's expertise.

-The design is specifically tailored to an older target group and conveys an authentic image of the studio.
+The design is specifically tailored to an older target audience and conveys an authentic image of the studio.

 —without being too spiritual—